Flagstone, Queensland: Transport

 Flagstone is accessible via Teviot Road.
 Planned transportation links that would service Flagstone, the Greater Flagstone development areas and district includes proposed passenger railway links between Salisbury and Beaudesert.

 Flagstone is serviced by public transport buses to and from Browns Plains.

 Facilities

-The Village Shopping Centre, originally a simply corner store, was built as early as 2008.
+The Village Shopping Centre, originally a corner store, was built as early as 2008.
 Further expansion was planned for late-2019, relaunching as 'Flagstone Central'.

 Another shopping centre built on the corner of Homestead and Wild Mint Drive contains: Coles, BWS, hairdressers, health services, Domino's Pizza, Supa IGA, 7-Eleven, Subway, McDonald's, and other specialty stores.

 Education

+Flagstone State School is a government primary (Prep–6) school for boys and girls at Poinciana Drive (27.8071°S 152.9573°E).
+In 2017, the school had an enrolment of 696 students with 48 teachers (45 full-time equivalent) and 37 non-teaching staff (23 full-time equivalent).

-Flagstone State Community College is a government secondary (7-12) school for boys and girls at Cnr Homestead Drive & Poinciana Drive (27.8071°S 152.9573°E).
+Flagstone State Community College is a government secondary (7–12) school for boys and girls at the corner of Homestead Drive and Poinciana Drive (27.8072°S 152.9563°E).
 In 2017, the school had an enrolment of 884 students with 77 teachers (74 full-time equivalent) and 40 non-teaching staff (29 full-time equivalent).

-Flagstone State School is a government primary (Prep-6) school for boys and girls at Poinciana Drive (27.8072°S 152.9563°E).
-In 2017, the school had an enrolment of 696 students with 48 teachers (45 full-time equivalent) and 37 non-teaching staff (23 full-time equivalent).
+St Bonaventure's College is a Catholic primary-and-secondary (Prep to Year 12) school for boys and girls at 15 College Drive (27.8004°S 152.9480°E).
+The school opens in 2026 offering Prep to Year 3 and Year 7.
+The school is planned to accommodate up to 1,836 students.
+It is operated by Brisbane Catholic Education.